pshchelo/httpie-keystone-auth/README.rst

 Using service type instead of full service URL
 ----------------------------------------------

-This plugin can also simplify working with OpenStack APIs by allowing you to specify only the *service type* instead of full URL, e.g
+This plugin also simplifies working with OpenStack APIs by allowing you to specify only the *service type* instead of full URL, e.g

 .. code-block:: bash